TDG-Platform/docs/Info_Layers_from_wv3_dn_vnir_swir.md

 ***************************************************************************
 -->

-To test the workflow on the above DGLayers recipe file, copy the recipe file and its two auxiliary files (create the files using cut and paste out of this document) to your desired recipe directory on S3, set the directory paths in the workflow as appropriate, and run.
+To test the workflow on the above DGLayers recipe file, copy the recipe file and its two auxiliary files (create the files using cut and paste out of this document) to your desired recipe directory on S3, set the directory paths in the workflow as appropriate.
+Similarly copy th epython script create_wv3_scube_text_files.py to the desired directory on S3, and set the file path appropriately.